-Assessment which informs teaching and learning is a key feature in the children’s education at Stanford Junior and Infant School.
+Assessment which informs teaching and learning is a key feature in the children’s education at Laceby Stanford Primary Academy.
 We use assessment to ensure the most effective learning opportunities are provided for children throughout their time in school in order to ensure everyone meets their full potential and that there is a continued raising of standards.

 The purpose of our assessment is-